leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 ## Constructing Expressions

 The simplest expressions we can construct are constants.
 We use the `const` constructor and give it a name and a list of universe levels.
-In the examples in this chapter, the list is always empty since we only use non-universe-polymorphic constants.
+Most of our examples only involve non-universe-polymorphic constants, in which case the list is empty.

 We also show a second form where we write the name with double backticks.
 This checks that the name in fact refers to a defined constant, which is useful to